Ferlab-Ste-Justine/Post-processing-Pipeline/docs/usage.md

 :::warning
 Do not use `-c <file>` to specify parameters as this will result in errors.
 Custom config files specified with `-c` must only be used for [tuning process resource specifications](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources), other infrastructural tweaks (such as output directories), or module arguments (args).
 :::

+### Skip exclude MNPs

+At the beginning of our workflow, we separate MNPs into individual SNPs.

+You can optionally skip this step by setting the `exclude_mnps` parameter to `false` (default is `true`).

+Note that MNPs are not supported by the VQSR procedure, so you cannot skip this step if you have whole genome data.

+Additionally, if you skip the exclusion of MNPs, ensure that your input GVCF files are indexed or that they are compressed with bgzip.
+If the index file is missing, the workflow will attempt to generate it, but the input GVCF file must be compressed with bgzip for this to work.

 ### Tools